PatrickElmer/CS50x_final_project/README.md

 These are the timestamps in the video:

-- 0:03 App start
+- App start

+The app is running with the Live Server extension in VS Code and can be accessed by going to `localhost:5500`.

-- 0:04 English search
+- English search

+First, the search functionality for English is displayed by searching for the dictionary entry "fire".
+Note that the searchtext is highlighted in the entries of the dropdown menu.

+After selecting an entry from the dropdown, the language data is displayed in a table on the left side, with a scan of the original data on the right.

-- 0:12 Dark mode
+- Dark mode

+The app automatically mirrors light or dark mode from the host computers system.

-- 0:18 Continuing search
+- Continuing search

+English search can be continued by clicking back into the input field and selecting another entry from the dropdown menu.

-- 0:22 Normal mode
+- Normal mode

+Dark mode can be disabled again through the system settings.

-- 0:25 Mobile view
+- Mobile view

+The app is responsive and also works on mobile screens.
+To show this functionality, the window width is decreased to the smallest possible size.
+The image is now displayed below the table with the language data.

-- 0:32 Minimize map
+- Minimize map

+Once the user is familiar with the location of all languages, the map can be hidden by clicking on the button below it.

-- 0:33 Desktop view
+- Desktop view

+In desktop mode, the width of the app is restricted through a container the keep all the data organized and readable.

-- 0:39 Romanized Japanaese search (case insensitive)
+- Romanized Japanaese search (case insensitive)

+The dictionary can also be searched by typing the romanized version of the Japanese gloss.
+Note that this is case insensitive, and both uppercase and lowercase letters are allowed.

-- 0:48 Japanese search
+- Japanese search

-- 0:50 Selecting from dropdown
+Searches can also be performed in Japanese, which is identical to the original data.